ucbepic/docetl/README.md

 ## Tool Use

-docetl supports the use of tools in operations, allowing for more complex and specific data processing tasks.
+DocETL supports the use of tools in operations, allowing for more complex and specific data processing tasks.
 Tools are defined as Python functions that can be called by the language model during execution.

 To use tools in an operation, you need to define them in the operation's configuration.
 Here's an example of how to define and use a tool: